STBrian/3dstToPng/readme.md

 ## 3dstToPng
 Scripts to convert recursively all the 3dst file supported to png files in a directory.

+You can also find some executables in the [Releases](https://github.com/STBrian/3dstToPng/releases) page.
+The difference is that executables contain everything needed to run independently, while to run from source code you need to install the required dependencies.

 Supported formats are RGBA8 and RGB8.

 If you want to convert from png to 3dst, I suggest to conserve the original 3dst files in the same directory as the png.